Can I Have Contact With My Children If There Is A Domestic Violence Restraining Order Against Me?

 If you get a domestic violence restraining order issued against you, it will be on your permanent record, and so will a protective order.
 Nobody wants to have something like a restraining order on their record.
 If an order is not warranted, then you need to get an attorney and fight the case.
 If it is warranted, you need to do damage control and limit what happens to you.
-Having an attorney by your side is going to give you the best chance to produce the least damaging outcome.
+Having a Los Angeles domestic violence attorney by your side is going to give you the best chance to produce the least damaging outcome.

 For more information on Meeting With Children Having A Restraining Order, A Free Strategy Session is your next step.
 Get the information and legal answers you are seeking by calling (213) 374-3952 today.

 Call For A Free Strategy Session